Refugees in Morocco

 As the future unfolds, CEI will continue to expand its outreach to the migrant population in Morocco in a variety of ways.
 Migration is a basic human right.
 Until the time when this principle is universally recognized, associations and organizations such as ours must bridge the gap.
 The future for African refugees and migrants is uncertain, but, as long as there is a need, CEI will be there to be a beacon of light in the dark unknown.

-For more information or to learns ways to respond, contact KBF Associate Coordinator, Josh Speight - 502-938-0720 or email@example.com
+For more information or to learns ways to respond, contact the CBF Kentucky office at www.cbfky.org, or by phone (502)426-1931.

-If you would like to respond financially to the refugee crisis in Morocco, you may send your donation online or by check* to:
+If you would like to respond financially to the refugee crisis in Morocco, you may send your donation by check to:

 Please indicate “Morocco” and the project number in the memo line of the check.
 100% of these gifts provide assistance to the work in Morocco.